-Stress and anxiety are increasingly common in children and teens.
+Stress and anxiety are becoming increasingly common amongst children and teens.

-Noticing your child’s behavior and encouraging them to express themselves will make it easier for you both to become aware of problems before they get too big.
+Noting your child’s behavior, and encouraging them to express themselves, will make it easier for you both to become aware of problems before they escalate.

 In this guide, you’ll learn how to identify, understand, and support a stressed child.

-You will also find actionable tips for both parents and young people.
-These may help parents to reassure and give strength, while empowering children to manage their own stress.
+You’ll also find actionable tips for both parents and young ones which will help parents to reassure and empower their children to manage their own stress.

 In this article: